The Most Common Wedding Questions of the Year So Far

 A: It's never too early to start planning!
 Getting a head start can help you avoid a lot of last-minute stress in the long run, and you'll also have a better chance of getting exactly what you want when it comes to your selection of wedding venues and vendors.
-Because most wedding dresses are made to order, it can take up to six months for the dress to arrive after you purchase it—so go ahead and start shopping as soon as you've finalized your wedding date, overall style vision, and budget.
+If you'll be wearing a wedding dress, it can take up to six months for it to be ready after you purchase it, so go ahead and start shopping as soon as you've finalized your wedding date, overall style vision, and budget.

 Q: How many rooms should I reserve in a hotel block?
 Does it need to be close to the venue?

-Q: My fiancé and I wanted to skip the bridal party, but I wanted a maid of honor.
+Q: My fiancé and I wanted to skip the wedding party, but I wanted a maid of honor.
 Would it be weird to just have a maid of honor and no one else?